DavidKTian/binary/README.md

-# binary
+# teaching
-a collection of python programs that can convert input from binary to denary and vice-versa
+A collection of some of the programs I made using Python for my classes at an international school in South Korea